alcortesm/sysmon/README.md

 and the sysmon command
 and combine their outputs into a single line.

+For purpose of demonstration,
+we will call this script `i3status_with_sysmon`.

 Now tell i3 to run your script, instead of running i3status, by modifying the `.i3/conf` file: